Welcome to the Secesh Stage Stop

 Hike, bike or ride into Loon Lake to see the B-23 Dragon Bomber.
 It crashed January 29, 1943 and the struggle of the surviving crew is only one of the legends of the Secesh area (some of whom are buried in the Secesh Cemetery).

 Cross country ski or snowmobile in on groomed trails through the winter.
-Burgdorf Hot Springs, Secesh Stage Stop, Winter Inn and the Back Country B&B are all open.
+Burgdorf Hot Springs is open year around.
+The Stage Stop will reopen with new owners in the spring of 2014.

 Travel beyond Warren to visit Hayes Station where you can view terraces left behind by the Chinese settlers who raised food for the miners in the 1800's and lived in homes dug into the hillside.
 Take the other fork in the road to go down to the South Fork of the Salmon River and travel on to Yellow Pine.